 (a) The amounts represented in paragraphs 4.4 shall be due and payable irrespective of whether any Gross Revenues are collected (or whether any Net Revenues are payable) as of the specified date; and

-(b) The pertinent amounts stated in paragraph 4.4 up through the point of providing any Notice of Termination represent a walk away position (i.e., limit of liability) for Inventergy, subject to any Royalty Share owed to Lopoco for royalties actually collected which are attributable to any Substantially Initiated Effort, and subject to the other provisions of the paragraph relating to Termination, below.
+(b) The pertinent amounts stated in paragraph 4.4 up through the point of providing any Notice of Termination represent a walk away position (i.e., limit of liability) for Inventergy, subject to the provisions defined in paragraph 3.25, and subject to the other provisions of the paragraph relating to Termination, below.

-- Example - Inventergy elects to terminate on October 5, 2016 and provides Notice of Termination on this date; in this event, Inventergy would be obligated to pay Lopoco $26,000 US to the extent not already paid (because the payments from paragraph 4.4(a)-(b) were owed prior to such Notice), but would not owe the other payments referenced above because it indicated intent to Terminate on a date before such payments were due; if a licensing deal was signed (or otherwise represented a Substantially Initiated Effort) prior to Termination, the Parties would continue to divide any associated Net Revenue whenever received for such Substantially Initiated Effort according to the Parties' respective Revenue Shares.
+- Example - Inventergy elects to terminate on October 5, 2016 and provides Notice of Termination on this date; in this event, Inventergy would be obligated to pay Lopoco $26,000 US to the extent not already paid (because the payments from paragraph 4.4(a)-(b) were owed prior to such Notice), but would not owe the other payments referenced above because it indicated intent to Terminate on a date before such payments were due; if a licensing deal was signed (or otherwise represented a Substantially Initiated Effort) prior to Termination, the Parties would continue to divide any associated Net Revenue whenever received for such Substantially Initiated Effort according to the Parties' respective Revenue Shares, so long as the Minimum Deal Size has been reached.

 4.6 Litigation To Enforce IP Rights.
 Should the Parties identify anyone infringing rights in the IP (e.g., infringing a Patent), they shall meet and decide how to proceed.
 This Agreement shall not mandate any action, which (if agreeable to the Parties) will be the subject of separate agreement by the Parties.
-However, for avoidance of doubt, notwithstanding the foregoing, any Gross Revenue collected during the Term (including from any settlement agreement) shall be subject to the Parties' respective Revenue Shares irrespective of whether a Party declines to participate in litigation, and even if the Parties do not meet pursuant to the terms of this paragraph, or otherwise cannot agree.

 5. TERM AND AUTOMATIC RENEWAL, TERMINATION, COMPUTATION OF REVENUE SHARES

-5.1 Term And Automatic Renewal.
-The Term of this Agreement is equal to an initial term of five (5) years from the Effective Date, plus any renewal terms, each of which shall also be five (5) years; this Agreement shall automatically renew for such a 5-year renewal term unless earlier terminated in accordance with its terms.
+5.1 Term.
+The Term of this Agreement is equal to a term of 12 months from the Effective Date.
+There will be no term renewals mandated by this agreement.

 5.2 Termination.
 This Agreement may only be terminated ("Termination") pursuant to the provisions below.